mslinn/jekyll_all_collections/README.md

 ## Contributing

-1. Fork the project
+1. Fork the project.
-2. Create a descriptively named feature branch
+2. Create a descriptively named feature branch.
-3. Add your feature
+3. Add your feature.
-4. Submit a pull request
+4. Submit a pull request.

 ## License